Our business model is revolutionary but also requires a whole lot of manpower and processes in the right place

 We have had to adapt our processes and re-engineer our product in response to large-scale cancellations worldwide.
 That is why we have introduced multiple ways to claim refunds from carriers, including sharing the booking details with our customers so they can contact the carriers directly by themselves, when applicable.

 As of now, we offer the following refund options: Carrier self-service, Free assisted refund, Priority assisted refund, Instant refund into Kiwi.com credit, and also the option to rebook the trip.
 Whenever applicable, customers will be able to choose from these options on their Manage My Booking page.
-Read our article on how to apply for a refund of a Kiwi.com booking affected by coronavirus or visit our FAQs.
+Visit our FAQs to find out more about refunds.

 We keep pushing the boundaries to make travel better